12 fallacies that should be avoided when constructing arguments

 To solve this problem, we can change the sentence to be “if the programming code is too long, the program compilation time will be long”.

-In this revised sentence, the sentence still valid in both “if X then Y” and “Y therefore X” formats.
+In this revised sentence, the sentence is still valid in both “if X then Y” and “Y therefore X” formats.
 Because, there is a direct causality between compilation time and programming code length.

 The idea is that we need to make arguments as specific as possible to minimise multiple interpretations by readers.